 SUMMIT One Vanderbilt Tickets

+You’ll need a ticket to visit SUMMIT One Vanderbilt.
+There are three main ticket options, but if you choose to visit during the sunset time slot, you’ll pay $10 more for your ticket.
 The SUMMIT experience is the basic general admission ticket and you’ll be able to pick a date and time at the time of purchasing.
 This general ticket includes access to all three floors, but prices will increase at peak times or with additional add ons.

-• SUMMIT Experience – General Admission.
-Online tickets begin at $42 for adults and $36 for children (ages 6-12) for day time tickets.
+- SUMMIT Experience – General Admission.
+Online tickets begin at $43 for adults and $37 for children (ages 6-12) for day time tickets.

-• SUMMIT Signature Experience – General Admission + SUMMIT signature cocktail (or mocktail).
-Online tickets begin at $56 for adults and $50 for children (ages 6-12) for day time tickets.
+- SUMMIT Signature Experience – General Admission + SUMMIT signature cocktail (or mocktail).
+Online tickets begin at $57 for adults and $51 for children (ages 6-12) for day time tickets.

-• SUMMIT Ascent – General Admission + Ascent glass elevator.
-Online tickets begin at $62 for adults and $56 for children (ages 6-12) for day time tickets.
+- SUMMIT Ascent – General Admission + Ascent glass elevator.
+Online tickets begin at $63 for adults and $57 for children (ages 6-12) for day time tickets.

-Where To Purchase Tickets
+Where To Buy Tickets

 There are many ways to purchase SUMMIT observation deck tickets.
 You can buy tickets directly from the official website here or onsite at One Vanderbilt.
 You can also purchase an entry ticket through:

-Travel Tip: If you book with the official website, you’ll pay $4.00 tax and a $3.00 processing fee.
+Travel Tip: If you book with the official website, you’ll pay about $4.00 tax and a $3.00 processing fee.
 Click on the orange links to compare prices and reviews to see if you can beat it.

-If you’re looking for a walking tour, you could consider a combo ticket to sightsee in Manhattan and visit SUMMIT One Vanderbilt.
+We purchased our tickets online in advance through the official website, but if you’re looking for a walking tour, you could consider a combo ticket to sightsee in Manhattan and visit SUMMIT One Vanderbilt.
 Shop the Take Walks tours here.

 Another way to save money if you plan to visit several of New York City’s top attractions is to purchase an attraction pass.
 This will give you instant access to the most iconic NYC museums, landmarks and observation decks at a discounted price.
+Having used all of the NYC attraction passes ourselves when we lived in New York, we recommend the NY Sightseeing Pass because it’s extremely easy to use while offering both flexibility and big savings.

 While SUMMIT One Vanderbilt is not currently on any NYC attraction pass, you can visit every other observation deck with this pass and we have an exclusive 5-10% discount just for our readers.